hallamlab/TreeSAPP/README.md

 for Linux and Mac operating systems.
 From here, consult the README file in the standard-RAxML directory for installation instructions using make.
 We have tested several versions and found no problems from V.7.1 to the most recent release as of December 1st, 2015.
-However, the executable MUST be named `raxmlHPC` or it will not be found by MLTreeMap!
+However, the executable MUST be named `raxmlHPC` or it will not be found by TreeSAPP!
 If you find an incompatibility please notify us through the Issues feed!

 #### Gblocks:
 For Linux/x86:
 ```
-cd path/to/MLTreeMap/sub_binaries/
+cd path/to/TreeSAPP/sub_binaries/
 tar xzf Gblocks_Linux_0.91b.tar.Z
 rm Gblocks
 ln -s Gblocks_0.91b/Gblocks ./